-There were two sustainability self-evaluations carried out during 2017/18.
-The first self-evaluation was done using PSIF (Public Sector Improvement Framework) themed assessment for sustainability.
-This was identified as a corporate requirement as sustainability and climate change sits fairly high on the 'Corporate Risk Register'.
+The last self-evaluation was carried out in 2018.
+There were two different self-evaluations undertaken; one was done using PSIF (Public Sector Improvement Framework) themed assessment for sustainability.
+This was identified as a corporate requirement as sustainability and climate change sits high on the 'Corporate Risk Register'.